fb55/css-select/README.md

 - `query` can be either a CSS selector or a function.
 - `elems` can be either an array of elements, or a single element.
-If it is an element, its children will be queried.
+If it is an element, its children will be queried. **Note:** when passing an array, it may be mutated (elements that are subsets of other elements will be removed).
 - `options` is described below.

-Aliases: `default` export, `CSSselect.iterate(query, elems)`.
+Alias: `default` export.

 #### `CSSselect.compile(query, options)`